Missing information?

 More information

-2nd Lt William G. Lynn Jr. graduated from Hollywood High School and attended the University of California for 1 year.He joined the Air Corps of the Regular Army at March Fields Riverside, California on 24 April 1941 as an aviation cadet.
+2nd Lt William G. Lynn Jr. graduated from Hollywood High School and attended the University of California.He joined the Air Corps of the Regular Army at March Fields Riverside, California on 24 April 1941 as an aviation cadet.

 All planes were loaded with two 500-lb, 11 second delayed action fuse and 16 30-lb incendiaries.